2020 total spending: n/a

 Save America says it is about “building on” the accomplishments of the Trump administration while “supporting the brave conservatives who will define the future of the America First Movement,” the Republican Party and the country.

-Since forming, it has received $124.4 million in contributions — with over $85 million of that coming in 2021.
-As of Feb.
-28, it still had more than $110 million on hand, according to its most recent filing with the Federal Election Commission.
+Since forming, it has received $129.6 million in contributions — with over $98 million of that coming in this election cycle.
+As of May 31, it still had more than $101 million on hand, according to a recent filing with the Federal Election Commission.

-Almost $31 million of its 2021 haul came via transfers from the Save America Joint Fundraising Committee — a collaboration with the Make America Great Again PAC, another Trump-affiliated group — which raised about $71 million last year.
-Save America also received almost $54 million from the Trump Make America Great Again Committee, which is a separate joint fundraising partnership between Save America, Make America Great Again PAC and the Republican National Committee.
+Over $50 million of its 2021-2022 haul came via transfers from the Save America Joint Fundraising Committee — a collaboration with the Make America Great Again PAC, another Trump-affiliated group — which raised about $107 million last year.
+Save America also received over $94 million from the Trump Make America Great Again Committee, which is a separate joint fundraising partnership between Save America, Make America Great Again PAC and the Republican National Committee.
 That joint committee pulled in over $29 million in 2021 to add to the $60 million it had in the bank at the end of 2020.

 Those who have received donations include Trump allies in Congress, as well as several primary challengers to Republicans who voted to impeach or convict Trump for his role in the attack on the U.S. Capitol in January 2021.
 For example, Save America donated to Harriet Hageman, who is challenging Rep. Liz Cheney of Wyoming; Joe Kent, who is challenging Rep. Jaime Herrera Beutler of Washington; John Gibbs, who is challenging Rep. Peter Meijer of Michigan; and Kelly Tshibaka, who is challenging Sen. Lisa Murkowski of Alaska.